Historic wreck dives and temperate kelp reefs to explore

 Overview of diving in Scotland

 Scotland is a rugged beautiful country with spectacular scenery.
 For those brave enough to venture beneath the waves a rich underwater environment awaits.
-Scotland has some world famous dive locations, including the wrecks of Scapa Flow on the island of Orkney and the Outer Hebrides where basking sharks, seals and other marine mammals can be spotted.
-The temperate waters also hold a diverse and abundant array marine life.
+Scotland has some world famous dive locations, including the historic wrecks of Scapa Flow on the island of Orkney.
+Some of the wrecks at Scapa Flow date back to WWI and are a must do when diving in Scotland.
+In the waters of the Outer Hebrides basking sharks, seals and other marine mammals can be spotted.
+Meanwhile shore diving the temperate waters will reveal and array of kelp covered reefs with diverse and abundant array marine life.

 How to get to Scotland

 Scotland has several major international aiports, with Glasgow and Edinburgh being the main gateways into Scotland.
 Internal flights are also available from other major cities in the UK.
 Driving from London to Edinburgh takes around 8 hours, while taking the train can take around 4 to 5 hours.